Hurricane Season 2024: Helene, Milton Wreak Havoc on Southeastern Coast of United States

 “Evaporation intensifies as temperatures rise, and so does the transfer of heat from the oceans to the air.
 As the storms travel across warm oceans, they pull in more water vapor and heat.
 That means stronger wind, heavier rainfall and more flooding when the storms hit land,” according to the Environmental Defense Fund.

-The effects of climate change can also be traced back to past disasters like Hurricane Katrina, where the primary cause of destruction and fatalities was the storm surge triggered by heavy rainfall.
+The effects of climate change can also be traced back to past disasters like Hurricane Katrina in 2005, where the primary cause of destruction and fatalities was the storm surge triggered by heavy rainfall.
 While storm surges are a natural part of hurricanes, rising sea levels due to global warming exacerbate the damage caused by such events.

 Photo Courtesy of Pixabay on Pexels